 Three people have died in an Amarillo plane crash that took place on Saturday, April 29, 2017.
-The crash happened in early morning as an air ambulance service left the airport in Amarillo, Texas, headed for Clovis, New Mexico.
+The crash happened in the early morning as an air ambulance service left the airport in Amarillo, Texas, headed for Clovis, New Mexico.
 The National Transportation Safety Board (NTSB) and the Federal Aviation Administration are both investigating the cause of the crash.
 According to reports, the small plane took off in severe weather, which is often just one of many factors involved in a plane crash.

 Rico Aviation Confirms Three Crew Members Died in Amarillo Plane Crash